syncfusion-content/asp.net-core-docs/aspnet-core/Dialog/how-to.md

 {% endhighlight %}

-Initialize Footer in Dialog widgets by adding the script section as below.
+Initialize Footer in Dialog control by adding the script section as below.

 {% highlight javascript %}